-Sakul Ratanalert is a lecturer in the Department of Chemical and Biomolecular Engineering at the Whiting School of Engineering.
+Sakul Ratanalert is a senior lecturer in the Department of Chemical and Biomolecular Engineering at the Whiting School of Engineering.

-Motivated by the lack of well-formalized design rules, as well as by the need for a tool to enable the broader use of this nanotechnology, Ratanalert created and developed the software DAEDALUS, an algorithm to automate the design of DNA origami wireframes from CAD structures.
+Motivated by the lack of well-formalized design rules, as well as by the need for a tool to enable the broader use of this nanotechnology, Ratanalert created and developed the software DAEDALUS, which uses an algorithm to automate the design of DNA origami wireframes from CAD structures.
 He also developed innovations to the design of single-stranded DNA origami, programming the sequence of one strand of DNA to fold on itself to form the entire target shape.
-With this computational framework, he investigates the thermodynamics of the self-assembly process to understand further how design choices can affect how well the structures form.
+With this computational framework, he investigated the thermodynamics of the self-assembly process to understand further how design choices can affect how well the structures form.

 Ratanalert earned his PhD in chemical engineering from the Massachusetts Institute of Technology in 2018.